'Excuse me,' Mallory interrupted, 'would it be OK if we carried her around and she touched each bag?'”

 Totally awesome DUDE!

-over 4 years ago from
+almost 5 years ago from

-over 4 years ago from Jamacia
+almost 5 years ago from Jamacia